Association football culture: Rivalries

 Barcelona fans creating a mosaic of the Catalan flag before a 2012 game against Real Madrid.
 El Clásico is among the most watched annual sporting events.

 Derby matches, which are matches between two neighbouring rival clubs, are often fiercely competitive.
 Sometimes there are underlying political or sectarian tensions.
 The term often applies to matches between two teams from the same city or region, but it is sometimes used to refer to matches between big clubs from the same country.
 Derbies are usually treated as the most important matches by the fans, players and clubs, regardless of position in the league table, et cetera.

-The film Green Street embodies the spirit of derbies when one of the characters refers to the West Ham United–Millwall rivalry as that of Israel against Palestine.
-Of course this film does focus on the mostly past era of hooliganism, however its depiction of matchday passion shows just how important derby day is to fans.
-When it comes to derbies, the culture of football thrives and shines in all its colours.
-How Soccer Explains the World is a perfect source into how derbies emerged and what they mean to the community.
+The film Green Street depicts the atmosphere surrounding football derbies; in one scene, a character compares the West Ham United–Millwall rivalry as that of Israel against Palestine.
+Although the film focuses on football hooliganism, it also portrays the significance of derby matches to supporters.
+How Soccer Explains the World discusses the origins of football rivalries and their role within communities.